TeknikUglen/lumina/README.md

 ## Installation

-Place theme files in the themes folder and set `hugo.toml` to use it with
+Add the theme files to your themes directory, then enable it in your `hugo.toml` file with:

 ```toml
 theme = 'lumina'